Is the precancerous mole that you had removed now growing back?

 A punch biopsy will remove every last melanocyte (pigment cell).
-However, a punch biopsy will leave more of a scar and requires stitches.
+However, a punch biopsy will leave more of a scar and requires a few stitches.

 These last two points are off-putting to some patients, but the reward is that the precancerous mole will not grow back.

-Can a melanoma rise in that spot?
-Of course, but this wouldn’t be a grow-back of what was removed, but rather, a coincidence that a melanoma was arising in that spot.
+Of course it can, but this wouldn’t be a growing back of what was removed, but rather, a coincidence that a melanoma was arising in that spot.

 “When a biopsy-proven precancerous mole grows back, the decision will be whether to leave it alone or to remove it to ensure clear margins,” says Dr. Tess Mauricio, MD, FAAD, a leading board certified dermatologist from Stanford University Medical School and CEO of MBeautyClinic.com.